Car linked to suspect in Lafayette triple murder found in Iberville Parish

 Iberville Sheriff Brett Stassi said deputies tracked the car to LA-77 near Grosse Tete, where they found the vehicle abandoned.

 Lafayette police said Felix stole another car and made his way back to Lafayette Parish, where he killed a 25-year-old woman at her home in Duson around 5:30.
-Officers said the two knew one another, but did not elaborate on the relationship.
+Officers said the two knew one another but did not elaborate on the relationship.

 Afterward, Felix drove to the home of his estranged wife on Clara Street and killed the 43-year-old woman around 6 p.m.

-Shortly after, officers sad Felix drove more than four miles away and killed himself.
+Shortly after, officers said Felix drove more than four miles away and killed himself.

 Trending News

-No motive on the killings has been released.
+No motive for the killings has been released.

 More News